robertknight/rten/README.md

 the examples locally.
 The conversion scripts use popular Python machine learning libraries, so you will need Python >= 3.10 installed.

 The examples are located in the [wasnn-examples/](wasnn-examples/) directory.
-See the comments above the `main` function in each example for instructions.

-Note that examples **must** be run in release mode for reasonable performance.
+See the [README](wasnn-examples/) for descriptions of all the examples and steps to run them.
+As a quick-start, here are the steps to run the image classification example:

 ```sh
 git clone https://github.com/robertknight/wasnn.git